-Funds awarded for the January 1 - December 31st, 2023 program year will likely not be available until summer of 2023.
+Funds awarded for the January 1 - December 31st, 2024 program year will not be available until mid-2024.
 Timing is dependent on federal budget approval-which is often delayed-and how quickly HUD is then able to allocate funds to local jurisdictions.
 The County will not execute contracts with organizations until we have a contract from HUD.
 Once contracts are executed, CDBG and HOME funds can only be disbursed on a reimbursement basis.